 FRIEDR.
 LOHMANN GMBH - STAINLESS STEEL FOUNDRY (ANNEN PLANT)

 The deadline for industry has been set: The industry must achieve climate-neutral production no later than 2045.
-With our stainless steel foundry in Witten-Annen, we are already climate-neutral today thanks to our own hydroelectric power plant, our commitment to sustainability, and our compensation for unavoidable CO2 emissions, and are therefore a pioneer in the industry.
+Thanks to our own hydroelectric power plant and our commitment to sustainability we are a pioneer in the industry.

 The first CO2-neutral foundry